The 10 Hiking Essentials You Need to Safely Hit the Trail

 For power: Turn on Airplane mode & low power mode to conserve power.
 Carry an auxiliary battery bank and charge cable.
 We use an Anker 10000mAh bank that can fully recharge an iPhone X three times.

-Most modern smartphones are water-resistant, but consider storing it in a zip lock bag if there is a chance of rain or if you will have to navigate any stream crossings.
+Most modern smartphones are water-resistant, but consider storing them in a zip-lock bag if there is a chance of rain or if you will have to navigate any stream crossings.

 Better yet, purchase a waterproof & shock-resistant phone case like an Otter Box.
 This doesn’t need to be your daily carry, just what you put your phone in when you are out hiking.